OSU partners with tech centers, fire departments to expand delivery of firefighter training

 to volunteer and rural fire departments.
 Working with career technology centers, local

-departments and other supporting entities, OFST chose 10 Oklahoma locations that can
+departments, and other supporting entities, OFST chose 10 Oklahoma locations to facilitate

-facilitate Fire Fighter I programs that include structural live-burn training.
+Fire Fighter I programs, including structural live-burn training.

 The locations include Eastern Oklahoma County Technology Center, Choctaw; Great Plains